sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 ]
 ```

-To check your cloud models availability run the following command
+To check what models are available in your platform, run the following command:

 ```bash
     curl --request GET \